 However, there's a growing recognition that bamboo could be more profitable if treated as a dedicated crop.
 Farmers are encouraged to allocate part of their land to bamboo, perhaps in a rotational system where different sections are planted and harvested annually.
 This method ensures continuous production and reduces reliance on new saplings.

 By establishing a sustainable harvesting cycle, farmers could become reliable suppliers for various industries, reducing the dominance of middlemen and enhancing the bamboo value chain.
-Our mission is to promote these practices and engage with farmers and bamboo users to integrate bamboo more effectively into our economy.
+Our mission is to promote these practices and engage with farmers and bamboo users to integrate bamboo more effectively into our mainstream economy.
 Support from the community and technical institutions will be crucial in advancing bamboo cultivation and utilization.

 BNE: Are there any funds allocated for the bamboo development initiative?